Last Update: 5/19/18

 How Much Money Can I Expect to be Paid For My Insurance Claim After An Accident?

 For a lot of car accident victims, the big question is not just when will this all be behind me — but, how much can I expect to recover for my car accident claim?

 The insurance companies all use standardize accident data and statistics so they can churn out settlements without consideration of the individual person and the unique circumstances surrounding their accident.

 Insurance companies want to settle fast, if they settle at all.
 They have computer software programs designed to tally up proposed settlement amounts: they plug in a few numbers, and the insurance adjuster gets a figure to throw back to you.
 See, “Colossus and Xactimate: Did You Know That Big Insurance Companies Use Software Programs To Decide How Much Your Injury Claim Is Worth?”

-(For more on answering this question, check out our earlier blog post: What is My Injury Claim Worth and How Can I Get Maximum Compensation for My Injury Case?)
+(For a more detailed answer to this question, check out our earlier blog post: What is My Personal Injury Claim Worth and How Can I Get Maximum Compensation for My Injury Case?)